Topological protection breakdown: a route to frustrated ferroelectricity: Statistical physics of information network diffusion

-as the natural counterpart of the specific heat in classical statistical mechanics.
+In particular, it is the temporal derivative of the entropy which has been denominated the heat capacity of a network \cite{PRR}, as the natural counterpart of the specific heat in classical statistical mechanics.
 In particular, $C$ is a detector of structural transition points corresponding to the intrinsic characteristic diffusion scales of the network \cite{LRG,PRR}.
 Indeed, a pronounced peak of C defines $\tau=\tau^*$ and reveals the starting point of a strong deceleration of the information diffusion, separating regions sharing a rather homogeneous distribution of information from the rest of the network.
-Finally, in the continuum approximation of the Laplacian spectrum, it has been recently proved that the exponent $\gamma$ satisfies the following relation \cite{LRG}:
+Finally, in the continuum approximation of the Laplacian spectrum, it has been recently proved that the exponent $\gamma$ satisfies the following relation \cite{LRG,PRL-SI}:

-where $\Gamma(z)$ is the Euler's gamma function, and the plateau corresponds to half of the spectral dimension of the network.
+where $\Gamma(z)$ is the Euler's gamma function, and the plateau corresponds to half of the spectral dimension, $d_s$, of the network or lattice \cite{PRL-SI}.